amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-5-nested-if-statements.md

 ---
 divStyles: "container mt-4"
 layout: "../../../layouts/Layout.astro"
-title: C# Fundamentals 2.5 Nested If Statements
+title: C# Fundamentals 2.5 Nesting
 ---

 [← Back](/c-sharp-fundamentals/)

-## Activity 2.5 Nested If Statements
+## Activity 2.5 Nesting

 ---

 ### Introduction

 This lesson doesn't introduce any new syntax.
-Rather, a new technique called **nesting** is used.
-Nesting is simply writing code blocks within other code blocks.
-With even basic programs, it's necessary to make selections/decisions as a result of some other selection being made.
+Rather, it focuses on a new technique called nesting.
+Nesting involves placing code blocks within other code blocks.
+This technique is crucial for making decisions based on previous selections, which is common in even basic programs.

+#### What is Nesting?

+Nesting is the process of placing one set of instructions (a code block) inside another.
+This allows for more complex logic and decision-making within your program.
+It's like having a series of questions where the answer to one question determines which question will be asked next.

 **Example**

 ```cs
 Console.Write("Would you like to delete your account? ");
 string answer = Console.ReadLine();
 if (answer == "yes")
 {
     Console.Write("Are you ABSOLUTELY SURE? ");
     answer = Console.ReadLine();
     if (answer == "yes")
     {
         Console.WriteLine("Deleting your account.");